rostock/klarschiff-icons/README.md

 ## Background

-The set of icons presented here is used within the **Klarschiff** project but can be used, of course, everywhere else as well.
+This set of icons originally was designed in the course of the **Klarschiff** project but can be used, of course, for any purpose.
 The set consists of

 * map icons both for inactive and active states of the features they are representing,
 * icons for creating lists or registers,